gengstrand/clojure-news-feed/server/aws/README.md

 ## starting a test run

 First, go to your AWS dashboard and allocate a dev MySql instance in RDS.
 I use a db.m4.large with 100 GB SSD.
-Next, go to EC2 and allocate 7 instances.
-I use m4.large with 10GB ESB HD.
+If you specify different credentials, then be sure to update all the relevant configuration files.
+Next, go to EC2 and allocate 7 instances with the default Amazon Linux AMI.
+I use m4.large with 10GB SSD.
 For testing, I keep all the relevant ports open to the Internet because it is easier to diagnose problems that way.
 See ports.txt for the list of ports.

 Copy build/hosts.py.empty to build/hosts.py then edit that python script specifying the IP addresses for each host.
 You will notice that this file needs the internal IP address for both Cassandra and Redis.
 You can obtain those IP addresses when you ssh to those machines and run the hostname -I command.

-You will need to edit the python scripts in the build folder in order to provide your AWS credentials correctly.

 After the hosts.py is ready, run the following.